Sergej-Popov/tremolo/README.md

 - Click the **export icon** or press **Ctrl+S** to export the current board as a **PNG** image with 40 px padding around the visible area.
 - Board state, including lines, fret ranges, zoom level and sticky note settings, is saved automatically in the browser and restored on reload.
 - Use the side menu to save the board to a file or open a previously saved file.
+- Pasted images are stored as data URLs so saved boards load correctly from file.
 - Use **Clear Board** in the side menu to reset the workspace.

 ## Hotkeys